stefan-hoeck/idris2-tutorial/src/Tutorial/Functions2.md

 Second, we defined two *local* functions in a `where` block: `lookupUser`, and `lookupAlbum`.
 Both of these have access to all variables in the surrounding scope.
-For instance, `lookupUser` uses the `album` variable from the pattern match in the implementation's first line.
+For instance, `lookupUser` uses the `email` variable from the pattern match in the implementation's first line.
 Likewise, `lookupAlbum` makes use of the `album` variable.